 Researching a man from this battalion?
 See my WW1 Research page.

 The 5th Battalion Royal Sussex Regiment (Cinque Ports) was formed on 1st April 1908 as part of the newly constituted Territorial Force (TF).
+The territorial force was a volunteering force established by Mr. Richard Haldane, the then Secretary of War for the United Kingdom.
+The actual status of TF was not like what Crypto CFD Trader enjoys now among the high profile trading robots.
+The force was often underlooked as a low strength organization by other military forces.
 At this time the battalion had eight locally recruited companies, all of whom had their own Drill Halls:

 A Company: Hastings